S. R. Prabhakaran

-S. R. Prabhakaran is an Indian film director primarily working in Tamil cinema.
+S. R. Prabakaran (14 July) is an Indian film director primarily working in Tamil cinema.
 He is best known for directing his debut film Sundarapandian.
 He was the former associate of M. Sasikumar and also he was the former associate of S. D. Saba.

 Career

 Sundarapandian is a 2012 Indian Tamil-language comedy drama film directed by S. R. Prabhakaran.
-Sasikumar played the title character, besides producing the film, while Lakshmi Menon, Vijay Sethupathi, Soori, Inigo Prabhakaran and Soundararaja appeared in supporting roles.
+Sasikumar played the title character, besides producing the film, while Lakshmi Menon, Vijay Sethupathi, Soori, Inigo Prabakaran and Soundararaja appeared in supporting roles.
 Music was composed by N. R. Raghunanthan, while cinematography was handled by Premkumar.
 The film released on 14 September 2012 to overall positive reviews.
 Following its commercial success, the film was remade in Kannada as Raja Huli and in Telugu as Speedunnodu.

 Personal

-S. R. Prabhakaran Madurai, Tamil Nadu to K.P.Sooli Ramu and S.Rajalakshmi, He has completed his diploma in Film Science.
+S. R. Prabakaran was born in Madurai, Tamil Nadu to K.P.Sooli Ramu and S.Rajalakshmi, He has completed his diploma in Film Science.